graciellehigino/ms_stop_stacking_sdms/manuscript.md

 abiotic factors, geographical conformation and migratory ability.

 ![](figures/bam.png){#fig:bam}
 Fig. 1 - The "BAM diagram", adapted from [@JorgeSoberon2007GriElt].
-Each circle corresponds to the theoretical space of a species, regarding its biotic interactions (the B), the abiotically suitable space (the A) and the geographic area accessible to it (the M).
+Open circles are absences and solid circles are observed presences.
+Big circles correspond to the theoretical space of a species, regarding its biotic interactions (the B), the abiotically suitable space (the A) and the geographic area accessible to it (the M).
 These three aspects represent real points of occurrence on the real geographic space (the G).
-Ecological interactions act over this model in four ways: in (1), there are potential interactions that are never realized because of geographical and environmental constraints; in (2) interactions are realized on accessible, abiotically suitable areas; the space (3) is where the species could eventually go and establish new interactions, while (4) is the area where the occurrence of the species is limited only by abiotic factors.
+Ecological interactions act over this model in four
+ways: in (1), there are potential interactions that are never realized because of geographical and environmental constraints; in (2) interactions are realized on accessible, abiotically suitable areas; the space (3) is where the species could eventually go and establish new interactions, while (4) is the area where the occurrence of the species is limited only by abiotic factors.

 Accounting for environmental variables and geographic limits on biodiversity distribution models is a good approach because these characteristics are not